CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 Due to the flexibility of REDCap projects, it can be challenging to develop a solution that accommodates the wide range of possibilities.
 Nonetheless, we were able to successfully convert data from REDCap project exports to both Beacon v2 and Phenopackets v2 formats using a mapping file.
 These conversions were achieved as part of the [3TR Project](https://3tr-imi.eu).

+!!!
+Warning "About REDCap longitudinal data"
+         REDCap stores `event` information, however, [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) currently lack a way to store longitudinal data.
+To address this, we will store `event` data under the propery `info`.

 === "Command-line"

     !!!
 Tip "About REDCap export formats"
         REDCap provides various options for exporting data.
 We accept the option "All data (all records and fields)" including CSV and Microsoft Excel format, along with a accompanying data dictionary in CSV format.
-Exportation in REDCap CDISC ODM (XML) format is discussed in the section on [CDISC-ODM](cdisc.md).
+Exportation in REDCap CDISC ODM (XML) format is discussed in the section on [CDISC-ODM](cdisc-odm.md).

     We'll need three files: